astein-iamovers/neone-make/README.md

 # NEONE Server Setup

-Welcome to the NEONE Server Setup, in this document you will find the instructions to run a NE:ONE server
+Welcome to the NEONE Server Setup, in this document you will find the instructions to run a NE:ONE server.

 ## Prerequisites